 Trends How Social Media and Technology Drive Perfectionism

 It's becoming increasingly common to link perfectionism with technology, specifically social media's impact on perfectionistic tendencies.
-Studies are starting to explore how platforms like social media can worsen perfectionism, especially among young adults and teenagers, thanks to the idealized representations of life often shown there.
+Studies are starting to explore how platforms like social media can worsen perfectionism, especially among young adults and teenagers, thanks to the idealized images of life often shown there.

 Social Media Drives Perfectionism

-According to an article in The Irish Times (2022), it has significantly affected girls and their well-being.
+According to an article in The Irish Times (2022), social media has significantly affected girls and their well-being.
 This impact is linked to eating disorders and body image disorders like body dysmorphic disorder.
 It's essential to explain to children that they are good enough as they are.
 Setting some limits and boundaries around social media use is also crucial.

 Social Media Drives Unrealistic Standards

 Social media usage creates self-oriented (self-pressure) and socially prescribed (societal pressure) perfectionism.
 Using social media can make us set unrealistically high standards for ourselves, believing that we must meet those standards to be accepted by others.
-Social media encourages us to compare ourselves with others and get immediate feedback, which can make us feel pressured to be perfect all the time.
-(Casale and Fioravanti, 2021)
+Social media encourages us to compare ourselves with others and get immediate feedback, which can make us feel pressured to be perfect all the time (Casale and Fioravanti, 2021).

 Impact of Smartphones and Technology